minlaxz/jetson-on-warship/README.md

 ### jetson-on-warship
-Frigate NVR running on Jetson Nano (JP4) - A working configuration using Deepstask as detector.
+Running Frigate NVR on Jetson Nano (JP4) - A working configuration using Deepstask as a detector.

-#### Change docker's default runtime to nvidia
+#### 1.Change docker's default runtime to `nvidia`
 ```
 {
     "runtimes": {